Taiwing/snow_crash/README.md

 a plaintext file containing a string encrypted with a [caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 This is a classic and simple symetric encryption scheme which uses a key for rotating the characters in a text.
-Here the key is 11.
-This is means that each letter in the text has been shifted on the right eleven times.
-To decrypt the password we need to do the inverse operation, which is a left shift of the same value.
+Here the key is -11.
+This is means that each letter in the text has been shifted on the left eleven times.
+To decrypt the password we need to do the inverse operation, which is a right shift of the same value.

 | Cipher | c | d | i | i | d | d | w | p | g | s | w | t | g | t |
 |:------:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|